doocs/leetcode/solution/0700-0799/0797.All Paths From Source to Target/README_EN.md

 	<li>The input graph is <strong>guaranteed</strong> to be a <strong>DAG</strong>.</li>
 </ul>

 ## Solutions

-Since there is no ring in the graph, you can simply use DFS or BFS to traverse it
+Since there is no ring in the graph, you can simply use DFS or BFS to traverse it.

 <!-- tabs:start -->

 ### **Python3**

+BFS.

 ```python
 class Solution: